How positive reviews for self-publishing services and products are easily obtained without being genuine and neither an outright lie:

 With the ‘press pack’ reviews in mind, it was easy to see when knowing what to read for.

-The comment I left on that visit explained why the advice wouldn’t work.
-It received a disgruntled reply from the self-publishing site owner, while the comments disabled so meaning no more could be left.
+The comment I did leave on that visit explained why the advice wouldn’t work.
+It received a ‘snippy’ reply from the self-publishing site owner (while the comments disabled so preventing any more comment on the matter).

 The reply pointed out that the advice was in fact six years old, so of course it no longer worked.